pxp888/wiresync1/README.md

 |type|description
 |-|-|
 |peer| details of one peer
-|lanpeers|list of peers with same LAN
+|peers|list of peers on the same LAN